 - Proven previous experience as a Data Scientist.

 - Familiarity with Bayesian methods, probabilistic modelling, and statistical inference on complex data.

 - Familiarity with Julia programming language (optional)

-Please note this is an onsite role, and only remote due to current circumstances until being in the office is safe again.
-We consider candidates who are willing to relocate to one of our offices in either Winnipeg, Canada or Cambridge, UK.
+Please note that while this is a flexible hybrid role, it cannot be performed fully remotely.
+We only consider candidates who already live, or are willing to relocate to our office locations in either Winnipeg, Canada or Cambridge, UK.